 Her dissertation uses a video and an interactive information session to dispel myths about gambling and reduce negative consequences from gambling at follow-up.
 She will analyze age to determine if there is any interaction with the information session delivery method.

 To date, Jessie's research has been presented at conferences within Canada and the United States, including 17 posters and 3 research talks.
 Check out GREO's Research Spotlight video on her research here and follow her on Twitter: @JTannerPsyc.

-Carley Pope is from London Ontario and completed her Bachelor of Arts with Specialized Honours degree in Psychology at Western University.
-She completed her Master's degree in Clinical Psychology at Lakehead University.
-Carley is currently in her third year of the Clinical Psychology Ph.D.
-Program at Lakehead University and is supported by an Ontario Mental Health Foundation Studentship.
-Previously Carley received funding support from CIHR and the Ontario Women's Health Scholars award from the Ontario Ministry of Health and Long-Term Care.
+Carley Pope is from London, Ontario and she completed her Bachelor of Arts with Specialized Honours degree in Psychology at Western University before completing her Master's degree in Clinical Psychology at Lakehead University.
+Carley's Master’s research examined the relationship between breastfeeding and postpartum depression and was supported through a Canadian Institutes of Health Research scholarship.
+Carley is currently in the Clinical Psychology Ph.D.
+Program at Lakehead University and is completing her doctoral residency training at London Clinical Psychology Residency Consortium, in London, Ontario.
+Carley's doctoral studies were supported through a three year studentship provided by Mental Health Research Canada (formally Ontario Mental Health Foundation), as well as an Ontario Women's Health Scholars Doctoral Award.
+Her dissertation research on perinatal mental health was supported through research grants awarded by Women's College Hospital, Lakehead University, and the Canadian Psychological Association.
 Carley's primary research interests pertain to women's health and mindfulness research.
-Her doctoral research is directed at examining the resiliency factors that promote a positive maternal transition.
-Carley's research has been presented as posters and talks at numerous local, national, and international conferences.
+Carley's research has been disseminated in several peer-reviewed publications and presented as posters and talks at numerous local, national, and international conferences.